Most of Botswana is covered with desert or dry savannah, this is one of least inhabited countries in the world.

 - Komana of Moremi - Central.
 Important shrine of Bapedi people.
 This shrine is strictly and secretly guarded by local people, the tradition of priesthood and shamanism is still alive here.

 - Mmamagwa Ruins (Motloutse Ruins, Mapungubwe Hill) - Central.
 Archaeological site: ruins of settlement built in the Late Iron Age, the 9th - 13th century AD.
-Possible precursor of Great Zimbabwe, first analoque of capital city in southern part of Africa.
+Possible precursor of Great Zimbabwe, first analoque of capital city in the southern part of Africa.
 Settlement was inhabited by several consecutive cultures: Zhizo, K2, Mapungubwe and much later - in the 18th century - by Sotho and Venda people who built most of stone structures seen today.

 - Orapa Diamond mine - Central.
 World's largest open pit diamond mine over two kimberlite pipes.
 Every year it provides 2,200 kg of diamonds.